-UBC is establishing a new Public Humanities Hub (PHH) as a pilot project to provide support specific to collaborative research among humanists at UBC’s Vancouver campus, and to highlight and develop public-facing research in the Humanities.
+UBC has established a new Public Humanities Hub (PHH) as a pilot project to provide support specific to collaborative research among humanists at UBC’s Vancouver campus, and to highlight and develop public-facing research in the Humanities.

 Supported by UBC Excellence Funds, anticipated activities of the PHH include coordinating and organizing a core Humanities speaker series, providing support for groups pursuing thematic research interests, creating a fellowship competition for projects requiring dedicated release time, and developing an integrated events calendar and PHH blog.
 The PHH may also support a Humanities conference at UBC’s Okanagan campus and facilitate exchanges of Humanities speakers between UBC's Vancouver and Okanagan campuses.